spacetelescope/drizzlepac/doc/source/updatenpol.rst

 Updatenpol
 **********

-This task will update the header of ACS file(s) with the names of the NPOLFILE and D2IMFILE reference files for use with the new C version of MultiDrizzle (betadrizzle).
+This task will update the header of ACS file(s) with the names of the NPOLFILE and D2IMFILE reference files for use with the new C version of MultiDrizzle (astrodrizzle).

-.. automodule:: betadrizzle.updatenpol
+.. automodule:: astrodrizzle.updatenpol
    :members: